jawad-shuja/css-funding-callenge/README.md

 ## Contents

 This repository contains the following:
-- SASS source files that can be compiled using the compass gem.
+* SASS source files that can be compiled using the compass gem.
-- Responsive styles with basic variables and media queries.
+* Responsive styles with basic variables and media queries.
-- Dynamic progress bar with JS for adding contributions.
+* Dynamic progress bar with JS for adding contributions.

 ## Setup instructions

+* Clone repository and go to project root directory.
 * Open `index.html` in the browser to view with pre-compiled CSS file.

 Alternatively, for latest compiled SASS styles: